b43r/webshutter/README.md

 Our shutter hardware offers the possibility to connect push buttons for up/down commands.
 The connectors supply a voltage of 15V and a current of 1mA is flowing when connected.
 To avoid any damage to the Raspberry or shutter hardware, both systems are galvanically isolated using optocouplers.

 I used a [breakout board](https://www.seeedstudio.com/Raspberry-Pi-Breakout-Board-v1-0-p-2410.html) from [Seed](https://www.seeedstudio.com/), which can be screwed ontop of the Raspberry using spacers.
-This board offers also some additional features like an LED or a push button.
+This board offers also some additional features like an LED and a push button.

 ![Seed breakout board](images/breakoutboard.jpg)